mfeniseycopes/the-dba/README.md

 Additional methods:

-* `::where` - takes hash of key/value pairs st key is a table column name and value is the record value.
+* `::where` - takes hash of key/value pairs such that key is a table column name and value is the record value.
 Returns array of SQLObject instances.

 ## Associatable